ConnorArmstrong/deco1400-website/readme.md

 in the project's root.

+**!!IMPORTANT!!**
-Please note that on first launch you will be redirected to the login page.
-You will be required to enter a username **AND** password for form validation purposes. **!!THEY CAN BE ANYTHING!!
-Apart from an empty string**.
+On first launch you will be redirected to the log in page.
+Please enter a username and password of your choosing.
+The username is stored, but the password is simply there to test form validation and show proof of functionality.
+Thank you.

 This was implemented and tested in **Firefox**.
 It all should work with other methods.
 Fingers crossed.